groupdocs/groupdocs-blog-content/Groupdocs.Blog/2021-10-31-taxonomic-classification-of-text-using-csharp/index.md

 ---
-title: 'Taxonomic Classification of Raw Text using C# - (IAB-2 &amp; Document Taxonomy)'
+title: "Taxonomic Classification of Raw Text using C# - (IAB-2 &amp; Document Taxonomy)"
+seoTitle: "Classify Text with IAB-2 & Document Taxonomies using C#"
+description: "Taxonomic classification of documents using C# within .NET applications.
+Classify the text with IAB-2 or Documents taxonomies using classification API."
 date: Sun, 31 Oct 2021 10:22:00 +0000
 draft: false
 url: /2021/10/31/taxonomic-classification-of-text-using-csharp/